 With the civil war still rife in parts of Myanmar, getting an education is a tangible way of avoiding the militias.
 In addition to the clear benefits, both practical and theoretical, of academic training, going to school gives children a chance of escaping forced conscription into a militia unit.

-Sponsorship enables Children of the Mekong to set up foster homes in which young people can live close to a secondary school, of which there are still very few in remote areas.
+Child sponsorship enables Children of the Mekong to set up boarding houses in which young people can live close to a secondary school, of which there are still very few in remote areas.
 These homes give families the chance to remove their children from the influence of the militias.
 But parents still need to be able to afford to send their children to school.

-That is why Children of the Mekong has put in place a system of sponsorship to support the poorest families in Myanmar.
+That is why Children of the Mekong is offering to sponsor a child, in order to support the poorest families in Myanmar.